Physics-Informed Deep B-Spline Networks: Proposed Method

 \subsection{Problem Formulation}

-The goal of this paper is to efficiently estimate high-dimensional surfaces with corresponding governing physics laws of a wide range variety of parameters (\eg the solution of a family of ODEs/PDEs).
+The goal of this paper is to efficiently estimate high-dimensional surfaces governed by physics laws of a wide range variety of parameters (\eg the solution of a family of PDEs).
 We denote $s: \mathbb{R}^n \rightarrow \mathbb{R}$ as the ground truth, \ie $s(x)$ is the value of the surface at point $x$, where $x \in \mathbb{R}^n$.
 We assume the physics laws can be written as